-Anyone who is aged 16 or over, and who is experiencing emotional or psychological distress can visit www.bigwhitewall.com.
-The CCG has commissioned this service, which is free to Fylde and Wyre residents, or you can choose to join by paying a subscription of £24 per month.
+Anyone who is aged 16 or over, and who is experiencing emotional or psychological distress can visit www.Togetherall.com, which is free to people in Blackpool, Fylde and Wyre.

-Anyone can contact the Big White Wall with any issue that is causing them emotional or psychological distress.
+Anyone can contact Togetherall with any issue that is causing them emotional or psychological distress.
 This can include anxiety, stress, feeling low and depressed, feeling out of control and trauma; all of which may be triggered by life events such as the loss of a loved one, relationship breakdowns, employment-related issues, financial crisis, sexuality, isolation, or alcohol- or drug-related problems.

 - Talk therapy in community, groups and on a one-to-one basis

 - Guided groups informed by recognised therapies such as cognitive behaviour and interpersonal therapies